Afobicdammy/Multi-Files-ETL/README.md

 #### Importing the neccessary libraries:
 Here the only 2 libraries I used for the first time are:
     1. **glob**: Helps find all the files with specific extensions

     2. **ElementTree**: We will need this to parse information from the xml file.

 ### Extract:
+    1. **json and csv**: Pandas!

+    2. **xml** Parse using ElementTree then Pandas!

+    3. Combined the 3 different types of data into a Master table.

+### Tansform:
+Any operation here should not be a problem as a data analyst.

+### Load:
+Dumped the data from the Master table into a CSV.

+## Whats next?
+    - Most of the operations here were done using functions.
+I would like to see how to redo the whole project using OOP.
+    - Since ETL is just a part of a Pipeline, looking forward to building an entire pipeline.